UnCarter25le/iSelect3C/README.md

 Hignly recommend holding the version of pymssql at 2.1.1.

-To drive selenium model, I expect you guys to be equiped with chromedriver in localhost, and it's easy to see the reference:
+To drive selenium module, I expect you guys to be equiped with chromedriver in localhost, and it's easy to see the reference:
     - according to: http://chromedriver.chromium.org/downloads
     - editionInfo: ChromeDriver 75.0.3770.90 (depending on your chrome version)